Behnam-sn/Castle-Docusaurus/docs/ddd/extras.md

 Domain-driven design’s tactical tools address a different aspect of communication issues.

+## domain experts

+DDD reminds us that software developers are not the only people involved in building software.
+The domain experts, for whom the software is being built, bring critical understanding of the problems being solved.
+We create a partnership throughout the stages of creation as we first apply “strategic design” to understand the business problem, a.k.a. the domain, and break the problem down into smaller, solvable, interconnected problems.
+The partnership with the domain experts also drives us to communicate in the language of the domain, rather than forcing those on the business side to learn the technical language of software.

+The second stage of a DDD-based project is “tactical design,” where we transform the discoveries of strategic design into software architecture and implementation.
+Again, DDD provides guidance and patterns for organizing these domains and avoiding fur‐ ther complexity.
+Tactical design continues the partnership with the domain experts who will recognize their domain language even as they look at the code built by the software teams.

+## crucial for a successful software project

+Effective communication and knowledge sharing are crucial for a successful software project.
+Software engineers have to understand the business domain in order to design and build a software solution.

+## business problem

+A business problem can be challenges associated with optimizing workflows and processes, minimizing manual labor, managing resources, supporting decisions, managing data, and so on.

 ## application layer

 In essence, the application layer’s operations implement the transaction script pattern.
 It has to orchestrate the